 Prof. Shen is currently working on a book manuscript, tentatively entitled The Political Regulation Cycle, which is based on her dissertation completed at Stanford University.

 Shen, Shiran Victoria.
 “The Political Pollution Cycle: An Inconvenient Truth and How to Break It” PhD diss., Stanford University, 2018.* Abstract

-*Registered with the U.S. Copyright Office.
-Will become publically accessible on August 17, 2020.
+* Under embargo and registered with the U.S. Copyright Office.
 Please email to obtain a copy.